Due to system differences between accounting platforms, we may use clearing accounts to assist in transferring certain data.

 Amending Conversion Balances

 We will have converted the balances as they are in the source file that was provided for conversion.
-Conversion Balances are always delivered as zero balance and archived in the Xero file prior to transfer.
+Conversion clearing accounts are always delivered with a zero balance and archived in the Xero file prior to transfer.
 There are some instances in which you may need to amend the Conversion Balances in Xero.
 Some of the common reasons for this include:

 - Messy legacy data.